rushil83/Verve-DS-Challenge/README.md

 - **Assumption**: If using this type of model for bid_prices selection, it might predetermine max auction_volume at individual bid_prices, but here we didnt know why specfic bid_prices were choosen for an auction by DSP. hence, max auction_volume at individual bid_price is unknown and but we are assuming and capping it at total_auction_events.
   * example : Assumption - for bidprice $0.2  - auction_volume is not capped at 10000000, but we are capping at 11221111.

-also since win_rate depends on what bid_price is set and bid_price is related to context -> this can explain the affect of win_rate to rise then dip then again rises with bid_prices.
+also win_rate depends on what bid_price is set and bid_price is related to context -> this can explain the affect of win_rate to rise then dip then again rises with bid_prices.
   - **Example**:
     - special cases like premium/private audience unlocking at specific bid prices - giving higher win_rate.
     - or scenarios where higher bid prices significantly increase total auction events.